 (8) Addressing the Accessibility of the One-Stop Delivery System.
 Describe how the one-stop delivery system (including one-stop center operators and the one-stop delivery system partners), will comply with section 188 of WIOA (if applicable) and applicable provisions of the Americans with Disabilities Act (ADA) of 1990 (42 U.S.C.
 12101 et seq.) with regard to the physical and programmatic accessibility of facilities, programs, services, technology, and materials for individuals with disabilities.
 This also must include a description of compliance through providing staff training and support for addressing the needs of individuals with disabilities.
 Describe the State's one-stop center certification policy, particularly the accessibility criteria.
 (This Operational Planning element applies to core programs.)

-The one-stop delivery system's compliance with Section 188 of WIOA and applicable provisions of the ADA are ensured through the State of Wisconsin's Methods of Administration (MOA), submitted to the US DOL's Civil Rights Center (CRC).
-Compliance with these provisions are assured through the State's Nondiscrimination Plan, required in the revised Section 188 nondiscrimination and equal opportunity regulations 29 CFR part §38 in effect as of January 3, 2017.
+The one-stop delivery system's compliance with section 188 of WIOA and applicable provisions of the ADA is ensured through Wisconsin's submittal of its Methods of Administration (MOA) to the US DOL's Civil Rights Center.